OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

 1. In the `getAccessTokenFromSSO` function, replace `TODO 5` with the following code.
 About this code, note:

    - It calls `Office.auth.getAccessToken` to get the access token from Office.
-   - If an error occurs it calls `handleSSOErrors` function.
+   - If an error occurs, it calls `handleSSOErrors` function.
 If the error could not be handled, it will throw an error to the caller.
 This is the indication to the caller to switch to fallback auth.

    ```javascript
    try {